sithel/gaming_setup/hellfire/README.md

 - lands
 - wordly goods- from jewels to cows.
 Incorporating a fun noun dictionary here could provide good comedic prompts to work from.

 Every flock member will at least start with the same amount of "faith" that they can chose to deticate.
 This can be spread amongst several days and Deities or dumped in one go.
-It must be dumped entirely before that flock member is ended (either throughut the day(s) or just as the character is ending, possibly "at night")
+It must be dumped entirely before that flock member is ended (either throught the day(s) or just as the character is ending, possibly "at night")

 ### Fanatics' Feats